 You will need your passport in order to gain entry to the US.
 Your passport should be valid for at least six months into the future.
 If you need to, your passport can be renewed by your home country’s consulate or embassy.

 Full-time enrollment may differ depending on your student status.
 Usually, to be considered full-time in an undergraduate program, you will need to enroll in at least 12 credit hours each semester during the academic year.
 This equates to four 3 credit hour courses per semester.
 On the other hand, graduate students will need to do a little more research.
 Remaining legal in F1 status will require you to check with your program frequently to see if you are meeting the required amount of credit hours.

 Sometimes program completion can take longer than expected.
 Fortunately, in most cases, you can extend your I-20 if you need more time to complete your studies.
 To ensure you can maintain your F1 visa you will just need to contact your International Office at least 30 days prior to the end date in Section 3 of your Form I-20.

 Apply for a new I-20 as needed

 If you are planning to start a new program, be sure to apply for a new I-20.
 Before you start the new program, you must apply for a new I-20 at least 60 days before the completion of your first program.
 You may be required to show evidence of funding.

 Obtain special permission to work

-Your International Office and the Department of Homeland Security may need to provide authorization for you to work.
-Working off-campus without permission is a serious violation of your F-1 visa regulations and could result in your deportation.
-F-1 students are allowed to work part-time on-campus but are required to complete an Form I-9 with their International Office.
+Working off-campus without prior approval from your international student office and the Department of Homeland Security is a serious violation of your F1 visa regulations and it could result in deportation.
+However, all F1 students are allowed to work part-time on-campus.
+All you have to do is complete an I-9 form with your International Office.